| Emotional

 of emotional intelligence!)

-Finally, Goleman's reference to intolerance
+Finally, Goleman's

-suggests that he believes one can be emotionally
+believes one can be emotionally intelligent, as

-intolerant!
-I find this hard to rationalize.
-I
+find this hard to rationalize.
+I believe

-believe tolerance is a reflection of compassion,
+tolerance is a reflection of compassion,

 something which Goleman himself stated so